 A niche printer, the Dimension 1200 promises high-quality prints for those that can afford it.
-However, its lack of advanced functionality casts a shadow over its otherwise excellent performance.
+However, its lack of progressive functionality casts a shadow over its otherwise amazing performance.

-If you work in the medical or aerospace sector, you may well benefit from the faster prototyping and flexibility that a 3D printer offers.
+If you work in the medical or aerospace department, you might benefit from the faster prototyping and flexibility that a 3D printer offers.
 However, not just any will do: for these industries, you’ll need a highly specialized printer.
-Bad news up front: these are usually very expensive.
+Bad news first: these are usually very pricey.
 Good news?
 We’ve found one that might be suitable.

 We’re talking, of course, about the Stratasys Dimension 1200.
 This is a heavy-duty printer in every sense of the phrase, but is its performance as high as its price tag?
 Today, we’ll take a closer look to try and find out.
 Keep reading to see what we thought.